Save Jewish lives in Ukraine now.

 Our Efforts Include:

-• Providing the most vulnerable Jews with vital necessities like food and medicine, in addition to trauma support and deploying a winter survival initiative, delivering portable heaters, cooking stoves, and subsidies for high utility bills.
+• Providing the most vulnerable Jews with vital necessities like food and medicine, as well as deploying a winter survival initiative, delivering portable heaters, cooking stoves, and subsidies for high utility bills.
 This response encompasses thousands of internally displaced persons (IDPs) and those who have returned after fleeing the country.

 • Addressing the needs of Ukraine’s “new poor,” resulting from skyrocketing inflation and diminished employment opportunity.